Skip to Content

 Although you have to re-plant Basil each spring, it’s still a wonderful herb to have in your garden.

 Basil will produce all summer long.
-Providing you with lots of yummy meals and my favorite Basil Pesto Recipe.
+It is the main ingredient in my favorite Basil Pesto Recipe.
 In addition, basil is wonderful for Caprese Salads, especially when fresh tomatoes are in season.

 Sage

-I rarely use sage for seasoning, however I love it in my garden.
-It has the most beautiful blooms in the spring.
+I rarely use sage for seasoning; however, I love it in my garden.
+It is a great ornamental herb with the most beautiful blooms in the spring.

 In addition, it smells great when added to floral arrangements and my Christmas Garland.